ReddiFSH2007/q-Coloring-Recurrence-Order-and-A378941/README.md

-# 3-Coloring of Grid Graphs: Recurrence Order Calculator
+# q-Coloring of Grid Graphs: Recurrence Order Calculator
 C++ transfer-matrix algorithm with Berlekamp-Massey for the 3-coloring of grid graphs.

 This repository contains a highly optimized C++ implementation for calculating the degree of the minimal polynomial (order of linear recurrence) for the transfer matrix of the 3-coloring problem on $W \times L$ grid graphs.